 You will also receive a certificate signifying your achievement after the close of the testing window.

-If you do not receive a passing score on the examination, you will be sent information on how to register to retake the examination.
+If you do not receive a passing score on the exam, you will be sent information on how to register to retake the exam.

-If a candidate does not pass the CFRE written examination, they may retake the exam a maximum of 2 times within the 1 year of application validity.
+If a candidate does not pass the CFRE Exam, they may retake the exam a maximum of two times within the one year of application validity.
 Candidates must wait 30 days from the date of the exam and pay an exam retake fee.
 Once the failed grade is entered into the database, the candidate will automatically be sent an email alerting them to their next steps.

 Their original application will remain valid through the issued application expiration date, twelve (12) months from the date the Application is approved by CFRE International.
 Candidates will not be required to meet any additional eligibility requirements during this time.